Mind the gaps in your cash flow with a cash advance.

 - Fill out your application online.
 No faxing of documents, the lender usually just needs read-only access to your transaction history.

 - Find out if you've been approved.
 This usually takes 60 seconds.
-You can find out via call, email or SMS.
+You can find out via phone, email or SMS.

 - E-sign your contract and receive your loan.
 Agree via SMS or email and then receive the money into your nominated bank account.

 How does a cash advance actually work?

 A cash advance is an advance of finance which is credited to you by a bank or lending institution.
 Online cash advances can be for as little as $20, say when you withdraw cash from an ATM using a credit card, or $25,000 or more, as with an overdraft facility from your bank.

 Options for getting a cash advance

 There are a few ways to take out a cash advance.
 Here is a breakdown of the facilities available to you:

 - Credit card.
 If you have a credit card then you will have access to a cash advance facility.
-All you have to do is withdraw cash from an ATM using your card, and this money will be considered a cash advance.
-Keep in mind that the cash advance fees for credit cards are usually around 20% p.a.
-Keep in mind a credit check will apply.
+All you have to do is withdraw cash from an ATM using your card and this money will be considered a cash advance.
+Keep in mind that the cash advance fees for credit cards are usually around 20% p.a. and that a credit check will apply.

 - Payday loan.
-A payday loan lets you borrow between $100 and $2,000 for a short period of time, usually between 16 days and four months.
-The approval time for this loan is usually very quick, sometimes within 60 seconds, and some lenders can transfer you the money within one hour.
+A payday loan lets you borrow between $100 and $2,000 for a short period of time, usually between 16 days and 4 months.
+The approval time for this loan is usually very quick, sometimes within 60 seconds, and some lenders can transfer you the money within an hour.
 The interest for these loans is considerably higher than other loans, usually around 24%.
 This type of loan is an option for people with bad credit and some lenders do not perform credit checks.